Frozen Alive (film): Plot

 At Tony's apartment, Joan and he also argue after he cut their date short to write an article, which will take all night.
 When Tony moves to another room to write in peace, a drunken Joan takes his semi-automatic pistol and leaves.
 She goes to the lab to confront Helen, but Frank physically removes her from the premises.
 At home, Joan and Frank row, and Joan says she wishes she was dead.
-Frank thinks she's being silly, but then sees she has a gun.
+Frank thinks that she is being silly, but then sees she has a gun.
 As they struggle over it, the pistol discharges but neither is struck by the bullet.
 Frank pulls out the empty clip and believes the gun is unloaded.

 After Joan has sobered up a bit, she asks Frank if he can arrange a short, romantic holiday for them.
-Frank says yes, but only if he can help Helen finish a project that night.
+Frank says yes, but it will mean he must work that night, helping Helen finish a project.
 At the lab, he tells Helen that despite Sir Keith's order, they must take the next step and deep-freeze a human - him.
-Lab technician Martin (Albert Bessler) asks Helen how he should enter the experiment in the lab's logbook.
+Lab technician Martin asks Helen how he should enter the experiment in the lab's logbook.
 Helen says that since the previous experiment was numbered X700, freezing Frank is X701.

 Tony goes to Joan to retrieve his pistol.
-To his surprise, Joan refuses a drink, saying she's on the wagon.
-Then she declares it's time to say "auf wiedersehen" to the old, drunken Joan, melodramatically puts the gun to her abdomen, and shoots herself, not realizing the supposedly empty gun had a live round in the chamber.
+To his surprise, Joan refuses a drink, saying that she is on the wagon.
+Then she declares that it is time to say "auf wiedersehen" to the old, drunken Joan, melodramatically puts the gun to her abdomen, and shoots herself, not realizing the supposedly empty gun had a live round in the chamber.
 Tony puts her to bed, where she dies.
 He leaves her body lying there and leaves, taking the pistol with him.
 A cleaning woman finds Joan the next morning.

-Police Inspector Prentow (Lukscky) and Sgt.
-Grun (Wolfgang Gunther) arrive at the lab to interrogate Frank, the chief subject in what they assume is Joan's murder.
-Upon learning that he's been frozen, Prentow demands that Frank be thawed immediately.
+Police Inspector Prentow and Sgt.
+Grun arrive at the lab to interrogate Frank, the chief subject in what they assume is Joan's murder.
+Upon learning that he has been frozen, Prentow demands that Frank be thawed immediately.

 Meanwhile, Tony sees a headline in a newspaper that reads "Bekannte Mode-Journalisten tot aufgefunden!
 Ehemann verschwindet!" ("Famous fashion journalist found dead!
 Husband disappears!") and call his uncle, the Vice President of Police, to explain what actually happened.
 The message about Joan's accidental death is passed on to Prentow.
 Frank thaws, alive and well.

-A year later, Frank and his friendly boss Prof. Hubbard (John Logden) relax outdoors as Hubbard reads aloud an interview with Sir Keith, who takes full credit for successfully freezing and thawing Frank.
+A year later, Frank and his friendly boss Prof. Hubbard relax outdoors as Hubbard reads aloud an interview with Sir Keith, who takes full credit for successfully freezing and thawing Frank.
 Helen walks around the corner of the country cottage, and she and Frank, arm in arm, stroll off together.